 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 4 times during the year.
+The Board of Trustees has formally met 3 times during the year.
 The finance and audit responsibilities are included within the board of directors meetings and no seperate committee is set up for these responsibilities.

-Although the Board has only met four times in the year, the Trust has set up a finance and audit subcommittee of the Board that now meets throughout the year and informs the Board.
+Although the Board has only met three times in the year, the Trust has set up a finance and audit sub-committee of the Board that now meets throughout the year and informs the Board.
 As a result of these the Board maintains effective oversight of funds.
+The Finance team have monthly communication with the Finance, audit and risk committee.
+Who analyse the monthly management account and raise necessary questions monthly.
+Record of this communication is held by the finance team.
+The finance team also worked closely with this committee when producing the Budget to ensure that we were delivering an achievable budget.